Download PDF

 - FDI Inflow:

-Paraguay’s economic freedom score is 62.9, making its economy the 73rd freest in the 2022 Index.
-Paraguay is ranked 17th among 32 countries in the Americas region, and its overall score is above the regional and world averages.
+Paraguay’s economic freedom score is 61.0, making its economy the 76th freest in the 2023 Index.
+Its score is 1.9 points worse than last year.
+Paraguay is ranked 16th out of 32 countries in the Americas region, and its overall score is above the world and regional averages.

 Background

-Paraguay was established in the 19th century along with Bolivia and Uruguay as a buffer state between regional powers Brazil and Argentina.
-It is a global leader in hydroelectricity production, one-quarter of which is generated by the state-owned Itaipú dam, one of the world’s largest.
-The Itaipú dam is co-owned by Paraguay and Brazil, and renegotiation of its financial terms is of critical importance to the country’s fiscal health.
-Mario Abdo of the center-right Colorado Party (PC) began a five-year term in 2018, maintaining the PC’s control of the presidency.
-The government has enacted legislation to increase controls on illicit financing of political campaigns, but despite government efforts, Paraguay remains a significant international money-laundering and illicit smuggling hub.
+Paraguay was established in the 19th century along with Bolivia and Uruguay as a buffer between Brazil and Argentina.
+It is a global leader in hydroelectricity production, one-quarter of which is generated by the state-owned Itaipú dam.
+The Itaipú dam is co-owned by Paraguay and Brazil, and renegotiation of its financial terms is critical to Paraguay’s fiscal health.
+Mario Abdo of the center-right Colorado Party will complete a five-year term in 2023 following tumultuous protests in 2021 and growing concerns about government corruption.
+Despite legislation to increase controls on illicit finance, Paraguay remains an international money-laundering and illicit smuggling hub.

 Rule of Law